[Commander] Talius was stunned.

-The warrior scowled, fiercely.
 “A [Scientist]?
 Do you take me for a fool?
 I’ve never heard of such a class!”
+The warrior was scowling.

-“You don’t have classes where you come from?”
-The man was skeptical now.
+“You don’t have classes where you come from?” the man asked sceptically.

 A grim realization dawned on Ethan at that moment.
-He looked at the leftmost corner of his vision.
-A flashing prompt laid there, forgotten in the heat of the situation.
+He looked at the leftmost corner of his vision and saw a flashing prompt there, forgotten, or ignored, in the heat of the moment.

 The man looked at him quizzically.

 “Wait… wait… I’m in a fucking video game?”
-Hysterical laughs left him at the realisation.
+Ethan started laughing hysterically.

 The surrounding men looked at him nervously.
-In their eyes, he clearly lacked the makings of a sane man.
+He clearly lacked the makings of a sane man, in their eyes.

 “Are you mad?”
-The big warrior's eyes held scorn.
+The big warrior looked at him with scorn.

-“No, no. It’s just… Ha ha ha… You wouldn’t believe me even if I told you.”
-His laughter was uncontrollable.
+“No, no. It’s just… Hahaha… You wouldn’t believe me even if I told you.”
+Ethan couldn’t control his laughter.

 “I tire of your games, boy.
-You appear on our battlefield with the Polarii, cause a great ruckus and sow confusion.
-Now you laugh at us, too?”
-The warrior brandished his great-sword.
+You appear on our battlefield with the Polarii, cause a great ruckus and sow confusion, and now you laugh at us?”
+The warrior brandished his greatsword.

 “First, what’s your name?”
 Ethan asked.